 A Systems Perspective on Resilience and Sustainability

 As we approach 2026, the year is often described as one of acceleration, intensity, and visible momentum.
+From a systems-thinking perspective, however, this narrative is incomplete.

 What appears strong on the surface may, in fact, be operating on quietly depleted foundations.

-Across complex systems — human health, organisations, and leadership structures — the greatest risk does not arise from obvious weakness, but from a growing misalignment between performance and capacity.
+Across complex systems — human health, organisations, and leadership structures — the greatest risk does not arise from obvious weakness, but from a growing misalignment between performanceand capacity.

 Surface Strength vs. Structural Reality